MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/get-started.md

 ## [Visual Studio Code](#tab/visual-studio-code)

-The Azure Developer CLI provides a Visual Studio Code extension to streamline working with `azd` commands and features.
+The Azure Developer CLI provides a Visual Studio Code extension to streamline working with `azd` features.
 For example, you can use the command palette interface to run `azd` commands.
 You'll  need to install the Azure Developer CLI extension for Visual Studio Code to complete the steps ahead.

 ### Install the Azure Developer CLI extension